akif2543/disarray/README.md

 ```

 To run Rails:

 ```
 bundle exec rails s
 ```

 Feel free to reach out if that doesn't work for some reason.
-Enjoy.
+Enjoy!